Where to stay in Honduras?

 First time in Honduras

 For a first trip, we recommend choosing one of the islands in the Islas de la Bahía archipelago.
-You’ll be close to the sea and reefs, relaxing in a stunning setting.
+You’ll be close to the sea and reefs, relaxing in a beautiful setting.
 If you have more time, you can add a stop on the mainland for a change of scenery.
 The key is to plan carefully to avoid spending too much time on transportation.

 Diving and snorkeling